This is the 3rd addition to the “How the hell did they pull this” series- it’s not official, I like to name things.

 - How Harry’s gathered 100K emails in a single week with a milestone referral program.

 It’s already a cliche to try to convince you if referral programs work or not (of course they do) and why, so instead, this article is solely focused on the how.

 Numbers are important

 Almost a decade later, it’s still used in numerous case studies showcasing how referral programs can contribute to a company’s growth engine- or even be the engine itself.

-Let’s have a quick dive in Dropbox’s metric history:
+Let’s have a quick dive into Dropbox’s metric history: